redwoodjs/redwood/docs/docs/mailer.md

 ## Need a Renderer or Handler?

-If we do not provide a [handler](notion://www.notion.so/redwoodjs/133467eb46b744fd8ae60df2d493d7d0#handlers) or [renderer](notion://www.notion.so/redwoodjs/133467eb46b744fd8ae60df2d493d7d0#renderers) for the service or technology you wish to use, this doesn't prevent you from using the Mailer.
+If the Mailer does not currenly provide a [handler](notion://www.notion.so/redwoodjs/133467eb46b744fd8ae60df2d493d7d0#handlers) or [renderer](notion://www.notion.so/redwoodjs/133467eb46b744fd8ae60df2d493d7d0#renderers) for the service or technology you wish to use, this doesn't prevent you from using the Mailer.
 Instead, you can create your own handler or renderer which you can then open source to the wider RedwoodJS community.

 To do this, read over the existing implementations for handlers [here](https://github.com/redwoodjs/redwood/tree/main/packages/mailer/handlers) and renderers [here](https://github.com/redwoodjs/redwood/tree/main/packages/mailer/renderers).
 You can also find the interfaces that a handler or mailer must satisfy [here](https://github.com/redwoodjs/redwood/tree/main/packages/mailer/core) in the `@redwoodjs/mailer-core` package.